Otis Smith (basketball)

 Otis Fitzgerald Smith (born January 30, 1964) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
 He played college basketball for the Jacksonville Dolphins.

 Personal life

 Smith was born and raised in Jacksonville, Florida and was a star athlete at Forrest High School, graduating in 1982.
 Smith is married to Shanta "Tae" Smith.
-Smith has four children Chris, Otis II, Kamara & Alex.
+Smith has four children Chris, Otis II,Kamari & Alex.

 College career

 Smith played at Jacksonville University from 1982 to 1986 and earned a degree in marketing and management.
 He became the only player in school history to tally more than 1,700 points and 900 rebounds in his collegiate career.
 In 1986, he was named the Sun Belt Conference men's basketball tournament MVP.
 His jersey was retired at Jacksonville University in 2002.

 Professional career

 Smith was taken with the 17th pick in the second round of the 1986 NBA draft out of Jacksonville University by the Denver Nuggets.
 He played one full season and part of a second with the Nuggets before being traded to the Golden State Warriors during the 1987-88 season.
 He played the remainder of that season and the 1988-89 season with the Warriors.
 He participated in the 1988 NBA Slam Dunk Contest, where he finished 4th overall, and also in the 1991 contest, where he finished in 7th place.

 Otis Smith became a member of the Orlando Magic on June 15, 1989, as one of the 12 players selected in the 1989 NBA expansion draft.

 He was on the roster for the team's inaugural game in the 1989-90 season, and he played there through the 1991-92 season.
 He posted career highs of 13.9 points per game and 5.2 rebounds per game in 1991 with the Magic.
 Smith retired with a knee injury after his sixth season, playing in 375 games, with career averages of 10.5 points per game, 3.8 rebounds per game, and 1.8 assists per game.

 After taking a hiatus for three years, Smith came out of player retirement in October, 1996 to sign with the Solna Vikings in the Sweden Professional League.
 He was named MVP of Swedish League in 1997, but decided to leave on a high note and not play a second year.